(Recommended)-Register and Pay Online by CLICKING HERE

 Rifle on Steel targets or props: 35 yards

-Shooting a target or prop at less than the above-mentioned safe distance will result in a Stage DQ.
+Shooting a target or prop at less than the above-mentioned safe distance will result in a 60 second penalty plus the cost of the target/prop.
+The Range Master or Match Director sets the price of the targets/props.
+Money is due immediately.

 5.1 All firearms used by competitors shall be serviceable and safe.